ArcticBrandy/ArcticBrandy/README.md

 -------------

 I am passionate about all things tech and people!
- * 🌍  I'm based in Johannesburg
+ * 🌍  I'm based in Johannesburg, South Africa

 ### Skills